Winding back the harms of too much medicine

 This session is designed for doctors to share their tips and intelligence about how they practically deal with the problem of overdiagnosis with older people.
 It will feature practicing clinicians describing their approaches to undiagnosis and deprescribing in polymedicated older people and those with mental health disorders.
 Professor David Le Couteur’s recent paper on pre-dementia, was published as part of the overdiagnosis series in The BMJ.

-The 2016 conference in Barcelona will include two plenary debates, involving voices from across the healthcare landscape.
-Drawing the line between Health and Disease: who and how to define disease?
-Big Data.
+The 2016 conference in Barcelona will also include a new plenary debate, featuring internationally respected Professor Paul Glasziou, Laragh Gollogly from the WHO, and Mónica Cavagna from the influential Spanish consumer group OCU, who will debate the controversial topic: Drawing the line between Health and Disease: who and how to define disease?

 We look forward to seeing you at what promises to be another inspiring meeting